fenardC/B-U585I-IOT2A_EMW/README.md

 > [!IMPORTANT]
 > In case a local echo server is running, the firewall TCP port used in this case MUST be allowed on the hosting machine.
+> The same is also to be done for iperf tests.

 _Cyril FENARD._

 # Key words
-DMA, EMW, FreeRTOS, LwIP, SPI, STM32, Wi-Fi
+DMA, EMW, FreeRTOS, LwIP, SSE, SPI, STM32, Wi-Fi

 ## Topics